 Wax resist makes your life much easier!
 Use to mask areas where you don't want any glaze!
-Fire to cone 06 then clear glaze and fire again.
+Fire to cone 06 then add clear glaze and fire again.
 Pretty awesome right?

 Wax Resist is used to repel glaze from the surface beneath it.
 Protect previous design work or keep areas of the surface free from glaze - it fires out and leaves the surface beneath as it was prior to firing.
 It can be applied to unglazed greenware or bisque or it can be applied over previously applied, unfired color.
-It can be applied with a brush, sponge or spattered.
+It can be applied with a brush, with a sponge, or spattered.
 Each method allows the artist to expand the options in the decorating process.

 Perfect for keeping glaze from laying in the holes of jewelry bails.